Freeway II: Confessions Of A Trickbaby (1999) ***1/2 [Trash Cinema Double Feature Pt. 1]

 As with the first film, the story concerns a troubled young girl—whom the system has failed—on a dark journey to redemption.
 Bright again taps into Brothers Grimm folk tale lore—while Freeway was a take on Little Red Riding Hood, for FWII it's Hansel And Gretel.
 This time around, we follow a duo (one of which is a serial killer and a lesbian) so there's more of a Natural Born Killers (1994) (review) (if it were made by John Waters) or Thelma & Louise (1991) (if it were made by Gregg Araki) feel to the film.
 (Coincidentally Oliver Stone executive produced the first Freeway.)

-I wasn't as enamored by Natasha Lyonne's character in the sequel as Reese Witherspoon's in the first film but that's not to say she doesn't give a great performance.
+I wasn't as enamored with Natasha Lyonne's character in the sequel as Reese Witherspoon's in the first film but that's not to say she doesn't give a great performance.
 María Celedonio is very committed to her role and particularly impressive.
 Vincent Gallo, in an appropriately bizarro portrayal, is also a highlight.

 FWII isn't as strong a film as the original—and really it's not fair to compare them; they're different enough that the sequel stands on its own—but it's still a very entertaining movie for adventurous audiences who enjoy subversive cinema.
 To quote the director: "Vulgarity is timeless."